joeygibson/life/README.md

 ## Developing
-If you want to make changes to this program, you'll need to run `glide install` to get the dependencies, if you don't already have them.
+If you want to make changes to this program, you'll need to run `dep ensure` to get the dependencies.